Cart

 No, registering your trademark in Canada only protects it within Canadian borders, including exports from Canada.

-What actions are necessary to meet the usage requirement?
+What actions are necessary to meet the usage requirement in Canada?

 To meet the use requirement, you need to show that the mark was used within three years of registration.
 Even minimal use is sufficient, as long as it occurs within the relevant jurisdiction.
 If you haven't used the mark, you can explain this by citing import restrictions on goods.